altocodenl/tagaway/readme.md

       - If we're here, the query didn't change, so there is no need to retry it.
 It sets `State.querying` to `undefined`.
       - If the query returned an error, it invokes `snackbar` and doesn't do anything else.
       - If `body.refreshQuery` is set to `true` and `State.query.update` is `undefined`, it will set it to `'manual'`, to indicate that updates are available.
 This will only happen if `Data.pivs` already has pivs.
+      - If `body.refreshQuery` is falsy and `State.query.update` is not `undefined` and `State.query.updateLimit` is less than 10ms away from the time we made the query, it will will set `State.query.update` to `undefined`, to indicate that updates are no longer available.
+      - If before the query there were no pivs in `Data.pivs`, `State.query.updateLimit` will be updated to the present moment, to avoid a further query using an outdated value that will make the pics view oscillate between being empty and having pivs.
       - Invokes `query tags`.
       - If the query contains a year tag, a second query equal to the current query minus the month tags will be performed to the server and the returned `queryTags` field will be set in `Data.monthTags` (just the tags, not the number of pivs for each); if the query does not contain a year tag, it will remove `Data.monthTags`.
 If this query fails, an error will be printed, but the responder will continue executing the rest of the logic.
       - It sets `Data.queryTags`and `Data.pivTotal` based on the result of the query.